PHYS486-S22/PHYS486-S22/ProjectOne/ProjectOne_PendulumChaos.md

 * A detailed discussion of the dynamics of a damped driven pendulum and its transition to chaotic motion (though without any python code snippets) is given in this write-up by Michael Fowler of the University of Virginia: [Driven Damped Pendulum: Period Doubling, Chaos, Strange Attractors](https://galileoandeinstein.phys.virginia.edu/7010/CM_22a_Period_Doubling_Chaos.html)

+* A briefer discussion of a driven (but not damped!) pendulum with some relevant code examples is available in the online text [Learning Scientific Programming With Python](https://scipython.com/blog/the-harmonically-driven-pendulum/)

+* an even briefer discussion, but with more relevant python snippets for an actual driven, damped pendulum is also available in this notebook by [Prof. Ligare at Bucknell University](https://eg.bucknell.edu/~phys310/jupyter/chaotic_pendulum.html).

 Remember, it is ok to use these resources, just make sure to cite them in your work!